 I Housing Program Progress?
 Continue/Modify/Delete housing for persons with developmental disabilities.
 The Vineyard project will serve formerly homeless households, including persons with disabilities.
 The City also applied waivers and exemptions in impact fees for affordable housing project for the Chestnut Square and Avance projects.
-Ongoing; as projects are proposed Community & Economic Development Department General Fund The City continued to allow the HIP exemption for qualifying projects until the HIP cycle was discontinued after the 2017-2019 HIP.
+Continue to allow the HIP exemption for projects with at least35% very-low income units; emphasize affordable projectsduring competitive years.Timeframe:Ongoing; as projects are proposedResponsible Agency:Community & Economic DevelopmentDepartmentFunding:General FundQuantified Objectives:n/a The City continued to allow the HIP exemption for qualifying projects until the HIP cycle was discontinued after the 2017-2019 HIP.
 The City no longer has competitions.
 Delete. elopers of affordable units to amortize the e development impact fees over time to nousing targets.
 This program is ongoing.
 Continue.
 Timeframe: Responsible Agency: Funding: Quantified Objectives: Ongoing; as projects are proposed Community & Economic Development Department General Fund n/a larly with developers to discuss incentive ide information at workshops.
 Ongoing; annually at a minimum Community & Economic Development This program is ongoing.
 Continue.
 Funding: Quantified Objectives: Department General Fund n/a

 I lousing Program Progress?
 Continue/Modify/Delete Program 3.2.6 Public Program 3.2.6 Public Outreach • on with the public to increase awareness and permit processes that support the ble housing.
 Ongoing; monthly participation in community based meetings to distribute info This program is ongoing.
 Staff continued to coordinate on improving access via the traditional methods of developer contact to increase knowledge of incentives available for projects that support the inclusion of affordable housing.
 Amend and continue.
 Responsible Agency: Funding: Quantified Objectives: Community & Economic Development Department General Fund ate-income households and other househo lds with special needs.
-Program 3.3.1 First-Tir ne Homebuyer Down Payment Assistc ince Program closing costs, and seco income first-time home Timeframe: Responsible Agency: Funding: ortgage assistance for down payment, ondary financing to low- and moderate- buyers.
+Program 3.3.1 First-Tir ne Homebuyer Down Payment Assistc ince Program closing costs, and seco income first-time home Timeframe: Responsible Agency: Funding: a portgage assistance for down payment, ondary financing to low- and moderate- buyers.
 2015 through 2022 Community & Economic Development Department Affordable Housing Fund Continue to provide First-Time Homebuyer Down Payment Assistance to an average of 10-15 low and moderate-income households This program is ongoing.
 During the planning period, the City provided 35 down payment assistance and second mortgage loans to low- and moderate-income, first-time homebuyers through its Mortgage Assistance Program and Affordable Homeownership Programs.
 The City also helped advertise the CalHome Mortgage Assistance Loan Program and the Tri-Valley Down Payment Assistance Program.
 Continue.
 Continue to target pe the program.
 Timeframe: Responsible Agency: Funding: Quantified Objectives: annually rsons with disabilities for participation in Ongoing Community & Economic Development Department Affordable Housing Fund n/a This program is ongoing.
 City staff continued to seek and discuss opportunities for fully accessible inclusionary units with developers.
 Amend and continue.